openhab/openhabian/CONTRIBUTING.md

 Any install routine for a new feature must
 * equally work in a) unattended and b) interactive mode
-* be tested to execute with a) 'install' and b) 'remove' strings arguments, resulting in installation or removal, respectively.
+* be tested to execute with a) 'install' and b) 'remove' string arguments, resulting in installation or removal, respectively.

 Please provide BATS test cases for new features to be executed on every build.